Healthy Homes Assessment Te Marua

 Insulation Te Marua

-Ceiling and underfloor insulation is required for all rent houses since 1 July 2019.
-Property managers and landlords are required to make sure that the insulation is up to standards that are in line with the latest quality.
-In certain situations, the old ceiling insulation as well as insulation within the sub floor space might require to be topped up or replaced.
+Underfloor and ceiling insulation is a requirement for all rent houses since July 1, 2019.
+All landlords and property managers should ensure the insulation meets the new standard.
+In some cases, old ceiling insulation as well as insulation within the sub floor space might require to be replaced or replaced.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation withstands heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
+The higher the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3